 If you’re out with friends and someone makes a misogynist comment or joke about rape: Gently question the speaker as a way of getting them to think about it in a different way.
 Try asking how they would feel if they had experienced rape and overheard this?
 Ask them what if the subject of the joke was a member of their family, do they think they’d feel differently?

 If you’re in a nightclub and you see someone grope someone else: Approach the victim, maybe pretend as if you know them to deter the other person.
 Offer them help, ask them if there’s anything you can do and if they’re ok.
-Maybe tell them you saw the incident and you’re sorry it happened, it shouldn’t have happened.
+Maybe tell them you saw the incident and you’re sorry it happened.
 Offer to go to the bar manager, or wait with them until they get a cab, or until the person who groped them has left.

 If you see someone being catcalled and harassed in the street or continually receiving unwanted advances: It’s not advisable to go wading in like Prince Charming, you could end up exacerbating the situation and putting yourself at risk.
 Offering to wait with someone at the bus stop, calling them a cab, or calling the police if need be is a good start.
 Providing affirmation that it’s not OK and you’re on the victim’s side is a powerful way to support them and help them to recover.